-This section discusses how to create, modify, or remove files and folders for Novell Storage Services (NSS) volumes and NCP (NetWare Core Protocol) volumes on Novell Open Enterprise Server 2 for Linux.
+This section discusses how to create, modify, or remove files and folders for Novell Storage Services (NSS) volumes and NCP (NetWare Core Protocol) volumes on Open Enterprise Server (OES) 11 and later servers.

-IMPORTANT: The instructions in this section focus primarily on the Files and Folders role in Novell iManager.
+IMPORTANT: The instructions in this section focus primarily on the Files and Folders role in iManager.
 Many of the tasks can be performed natively in a file browser if you map the volume or a network share on the volume to a local drive letter on your computer.

-- Section 8.1, "Creating a Folder on an NSS Volume or NCP Volume," on page 81 - Section 8.2, "Moving a File or Folder to a Different Folder on the Same Volume," on page 83 - Section 8.3, "Renaming a File or Folder on an NSS Volume or NCP Volume," on page 84 - Section 8.4, "Deleting a File or Folder on an NSS Volume or NCP Volume," on page 84 - Section 8.5, "Uploading Files to an NSS Volume or NCP Volume," on page 85 - Section 8.6, "Downloading Files from an NSS Volume or NCP Volume," on page 86 - Section 8.7, "Mapping Network Drives," on page 87
+- Section 9.1, "Creating a Folder on an NSS Volume or NCP Volume," on page 77 - Section 9.2, "Moving a File or Folder to a Different Folder on the Same Volume," on page 79 - Section 9.3, "Renaming a File or Folder on an NSS Volume or NCP Volume," on page 80 - Section 9.4, "Deleting a File or Folder on an NSS Volume or NCP Volume," on page 81 - Section 9.5, "Uploading Files to an NSS Volume or NCP Volume," on page 81 - Section 9.6, "Downloading Files from an NSS Volume or NCP Volume," on page 82 - Section 9.7, "Mapping Network Drives," on page 83

-8.1 Creating a Folder on an NSS Volume or NCP Volume
+9.1 Creating a Folder on an NSS Volume or NCP Volume

-- Section 8.1.1, "Prerequisites for Creating Folders," on page 81 - Section 8.1.2, "Tools for Creating Folders," on page 82 - Section 8.1.3, "Creating a Folder with iManager," on page 82
+- Section 9.1.1, "Prerequisites for Creating Folders," on page 77 - Section 9.1.2, "Tools for Creating Folders," on page 78 - Section 9.1.3, "Creating a Folder with iManager," on page 78

-8.1.1 Prerequisites for Creating Folders
+9.1.1 Prerequisites for Creating Folders

 Before you can create a folder (directory) on an NSS volume, you must be a trustee of the parent folder where you want to create the new folder, and have been granted the Create right for it.
 When creating a folder in the root directory of a volume, you must be a trustee the Volume object and have the Create right for it.
-For information about assigning trustees and trustee rights, see Chapter 6, "Configuring Trustees and File System Attributes," on page 61.
+For information about assigning trustees and trustee rights, see Chapter 6, "Configuring Trustees and File System Attributes," on page 55.

-8.1.2 Tools for Creating Folders
+9.1.2 Tools for Creating Folders

-For OES Linux servers, you can create folders by using the following management tools for NSS volumes and NCP volumes:
+For OES servers, you can create folders by using the following management tools for NSS volumes and NCP volumes: